Marathon: Best Faction Upgrades and How to Unlock Them

 Common mistakes when chasing faction upgrades

-• Ranking a faction up but not saving Credits or Salvage.
-The upgrade screen can still block you even after you meet the rank requirement.
+• Hitting the rank but not saving Credits or Salvage.
+The buy screen still blocks you even after you meet the rank requirement.

 • Grinding weapons before quality-of-life.
-More gun options feel good, but bigger vaults and better sustain usually improve more runs.
+More gun options feel good, but storage, heat, and sustain improve more runs.

 • Overcommitting to one specialized tree too early.
-Mobility, cooldowns, and weapon mods are strongest after baseline survival is already covered.
+Mobility, cooldowns, and weapon mods pay off most after baseline survival is covered.

 Practical takeaway

-For most players, the cleanest route is CyberAcme first for vault and heat economy, NuCaloric second for survivability, then MIDA, Sekiguchi/SekGen, and Traxus based on whether you value mobility, ability uptime, or weapon depth more.
-When in doubt, pick the upgrade that makes every future run less awkward rather than the one that only helps in ideal fights.
-That is still the most reliable way to build smart Marathon faction progression early.
+For most players the cleanest route is CyberAcme first for storage and heat, NuCaloric second for survivability, then MIDA, Sekiguchi, Traxus, and Arachne ordered by whether you value mobility, ability uptime, weapon depth, or PvP edge.
+Remember that rank only unlocks the option — keep Credits and Salvage in reserve so you can buy the upgrade the moment you qualify.
+When in doubt, pick the upgrade that makes every future run less awkward over the one that only helps in ideal fights.

 F